bvbohnen/X3_Customizer/Documentation.md

   * Source files are searched for in this priority order, where packed versions (pck, pbb, pbd) of files take precedence:
     - From an optional user specified source folder, with a folder structure matching the X3 directory structure (without 'addon' path).
 Eg. [source_folder]/types/TShips.txt
     - From the normal x3 folders.
-    - From the incrementally indexed cat/dat files in the 'addon' folder.
+    - From the incrementally indexed cat/dat files in the 'addon' or 'addon2' folder.
     - From the incrementally indexed cat/dat files in the base x3 folder.
     - Note: any cat/dat files in the 'addon/mods' folder will be ignored, due to ambiguity on which if any might be selected in the game launcher.